Contingency Planning in Healthcare

 - Specialty broadband data terminals

-- Other satellite transmitters
+- Other one-way based transmitters

 In Emergency preparedness, communications is indeed the most important element and in healthcare, this is even more imperative.
 Selecting the right provider and the right products can be the difference between life and death.
 Planning for communications in healthcare is as important as buying insurance.
 It’s like buying insurance that you can communicate and take care of your employees, business and community when the need arises.
 Globalstar is an option among others….Having no Communications Plan is NOT an option.